maxwell-conser/pic-display.widget/README.md

 # pic-display.widget
 Very tiny, very simple widget to put a picture on your desktop via Ubersicht.

-The main purpose of this is to allow other Ubersicht widgets to be overlayed with the desktop as seen above.
+The main purpose of this is to allow other Ubersicht widgets to be overlayed with the desktop background as seen above.
 In that example the pic-display widget set to [this picture](Example/Picture-To-Overlay.png) was overlayed on top of one of the default desktop backgrounds with the clock widget in between.

 ## How to Use